Deer Management Permits (DMPs)

 - DMPs may not be used for legally antlered deer (at least one antler 3" or longer).

-- DMPs may only be used in the WMU for which they are issued.
+- DMPs may be used in any open season only in the WMU they are issued for.

-- Hunters may transfer or receive up to 2 DMPs from other hunters (see How to Transfer a DMP Deer Carcass Tag).
+- Hunters may transfer or receive up to 2 DMPs from other hunters.

-- You may apply for DMPs at all license-issuing outlets, by phone or online beginning on August 2, 2021.
+- You may apply for DMPs at all license-issuing outlets, by phone, or online beginning on August 1, 2023.

 - DMPs are available to all hunters age 14 years or older who purchase or possess a regular hunting license (12 years old for Junior Bowhunting license holders).

 - Know your Wildlife Management Unit (WMU) before you apply.
-If you are unsure of your unit, see the WMU maps on Regional Maps of this guide or visit www.dec.ny.gov/outdoor/
+If you are unsure of your unit, see the WMU maps Regional Mapsor visit www.dec.ny.gov/outdoor/

 8302.html for written boundary descriptions.
 You may also call the DMP Hotline for additional information at 1-866-472-4332.